 eBook publishing has opened up a whole new world of possibilities for independent authors.
-Gone are the days where you need to have an agent and a connection to a major publishing house to publish, sell and market your book.
-Instead, you can publish your business ebook and sell your eBooks online.
+Gone are the days where you need to have an agent and a connection to a major publishing house to create, distribute and market your book.
+Instead, you can publish your very own business ebook and sell your eBooks online.

 Sell Your eBooks Online

-These platforms have been developed to remove the complexities of traditional publishing with a wide range of tools, and give you places to publish your business ebook.
-Depending on the service provider, you can access everything from publishing to design, marketing, sales as well as insights and tutorials on how to publish an eBook.
+These platforms have been developed to remove the complexities of traditional publishing with a wide range of tools and options for publishing your business ebook.
+Depending on the service provider, you can access everything from publishing and design to marketing and sales, as well as insights and tutorials on how to publish an eBook.
 And you can make this happen without a huge investment.

 Places to Publish Your Business eBook

 So for all of you great business minds who want to share your knowledge with the world, check out these platforms to publish your business eBook on.

 As one of the largest online sources for eBooks, Amazon has a large self-publishing arm with Kindle Direct Publishing.
 The platform allows you to publish your business eBook on the Amazon Kindle Store, which makes them available on Kindle devices and Kindle apps for iOS, Android and more.
 Self-publishing is free and you can earn up to 70 percent royalties on sales.

 Barnes and Noble also offers no-cost self-publishing to its NOOK e-readers and BarnesAndNoble.com with NOOK Press.
 The platform allows you to control the price of your book, which impacts your royalty rate.

 If you have a Mac computer you can download the free iBooks Author app and create your book using Apple’s library of templates and other design tools.
 You can then publish your business eBook and offer it for purchase or free download in the iBooks store.

 To make your titles available on Android devices and Google Books, there’s the Google Play Books Partner Center.
 The platform allows you to upload your content, set your own prices and sell to customers around the world.